Explaining Orthopedic Set Mapping

 Look at the picture to the left.
 If you scan the circled shelf tag, your scanner will pull up the general information about the product (in this case Odor Eaters Foot and Sneaker spray).
 This is because the scanner connects to software which knows that the number scanned references the Odor Eater product.

 Now, let’s cut to a typical orthopedic implant set.
 The set has trays inside it which contain implants that are organized similarly to the foot spray on the pharmacy shelf.
 There are different types of implant shapes and sizes, with several of each type.
 They also have rows of screws of different properties.
 However, the trays don’t have labels for each unique product like the shelf at the pharmacy.
-This is for a number of reasons, mostly because barcodes don’t last on surgical trays because of the harsh cleaning environment they repeatedly undergo, and many implants are too small and shiny for barcodes.
-As a result, there are currently over 200,000 orthopedic sets in the US healthcare system that don’t have scannable “shelf tags” or scannable marks for their contents.
+This is for a number of reasons, mostly because barcodes don’t last on surgical trays because of the harsh cleaning environment they repeatedly undergo, and many implants are very small, have irregular surfaces, and are too shiny for barcodes.
+As a result, there are currently over 200 thousand orthopedic sets in the US healthcare system that don’t have scannable “shelf tags” or scannable items for their contents.

 Summate Technologies has developed a total solution for providing “shelf tags” for all the items inside the 200,000 orthopedic sets and trays in the US healthcare system.
-Called TAG marks, they can mark each tray location that holds a unique implant, so as its chosen during surgery, the general item information can be scanned and accurately recorded.
-And TAG marks will last and function much longer than barcodes.
-They are made from medical grade polycarbonate, and contain a microchip that is light powered and read with our laser reader directly from the surgical field.
-They can be used to quickly retrofit all those trays out in the field, so it's a cost effective solution as well.
+Called TAG marks, they come in several designs and can mark each tray location that holds a unique implant, so as its chosen during surgery the general item information can be scanned and accurately recorded.
+TAG marks will last and function much longer than barcodes, as they utilize a unique "light powered" microchip and are embedded in medical grade polycarbonate.
 Summate’s software works just like the retail software, matching the number scanned with implant used.

 Why is this important?
 Imagine going to the grocery store and having the clerk have to pick up and try to find the price tag and punch the price in manually on every item you have in your grocery basket.
 Lots of errors and lots of time.
 Yet, that is the way the US healthcare market accounts for anything used in the surgical field.
 It doesn’t make any sense.
 Scanning at point of use will do for the 45 billion dollar US orthopedic implant market what its done for the retail and every other industry it’s used in: lower costs, improve quality, and increase availability, all through better and real time supply chain demand information.

 In summary?
-Scanning during surgery is going to save a LOT of money in what is currently a backward and very wasteful industry.
+Scanning during surgery is going to save a LOT of money in what is currently a backward and very wasteful part of the healthcare industry.
 The time has come for the orthopedic industry to put Scan in The Plan.
-It’s time for Scan Ready® orthopedic sets and trays.
+It’s time for for Scan Ready® orthopedic sets and trays.

-For more information, see our web page and Blog for more articles on this subject:
+For more information and a detailed video on how the whole Summate system works, see our web page and blog for more articles on this subject.